 Webhook trigger

-Configure a Webhook trigger
+Configure a webhook trigger

 -

-You cannot update the Auth Key, Auth Header Name, and Auth Header Format after you save the trigger.
+You cannot update the Auth Key, Auth Header Name, and Auth Header Format after saving the trigger.
+To edit them, delete the existing webhook trigger and create one with the correct fields.

 Example payload content types